Retirement Investing for Women

 • Women Live Longer – what this means is that we need more money in retirement.
 If a man’s retirement is 10 years and yours is 15, you need more money for simple daily living!
 In addition to regular living expenses, this causes an increase in health expenses for women.
 Depending on the data set you look at the variation in life span is approximately five years.

-• Number of Earning Years - women tend to have fewer years in the workforce.
+• Number of Earning Years – women tend to have fewer years in the workforce.
 This drastically reduces the amount she will make.
-Not only from the missed years, but from years of experience and raises.
+Not only from the missed years, but from years of experience and pay raises.
 Besides for having children, women take time out to care for other relatives.
-This means not only will we make less but have less time to save.
+This means not only will we make less but we will have less time to save.

 • Equal pay – adding on top of the last one, is the fact we make less for the same work when we are working!
 While this gap is closing it still exists.
 So, we make less but need to save more.

 • Cost of being a woman.
 Sadly, it is also more expensive to be a woman.
 This goes beyond grooming needs and health care.
 Many basics are more expensive for women.
 For example, clothing.
 On average women will spend 76% more than men on clothes.
 And this is not all because we buy more clothes!
 A women’s shirt on average is 15% more expensive.
 And this disparity does not start at adulthood.
-Girls' clothing is 4% more expensive than boys.
+Girls’ clothing is 4% more expensive than boys’ clothing.

 Now that I have depressed you, let’s talk about the solutions to these.

-Personal Finance Basics for Successful Retirement Savings
+Start With Personal Finance Basics

 Before you can think about investing, you must make sure your finances are healthy.
 Without these, it will make it harder for your investing to be successful.
 I will cover two areas that are important, and one question that I get frequently!